Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 2. money equivalent (scenario (c)); and

-3. some thing of value (scenario (a) and (b)).
+3. some thing of value (scenarios (a) and (b)).

 Scenarios (c) and (d) further illustrate that if a community organisation intends to conduct a game of chance for members to play for a prize, it must obtain the relevant licence and approvals to legally conduct such games regardless of: